Santo Niño de Cebú: Military honors

 During the Spanish colonial era, the Santo Niño was given the high military rank of Captain-General, with the full title of "Celentísimo Capitán General de las Esfuerzas Españolas en Filipinas" (The Most Esteemed Captain-General of the Spanish Forces in the Philippines).
 For this reason, the statue is vested in a red cape and sash, symbolising the rank of a general, and military boots.

-Presently, the rank is called Celentisimo Capitan General de las Esfuerzas en Filipinas, with the "Españolas" dropped, thusly translating to Most Esteemed Captain-General of the Forces in the Philippines.
-Further, the image was later honoured by the Philippine Navy with the title "Lord Admiral of the Sea" (Spanish: Señor Almirante de la Mar) during the 446th anniversary of the image's Kaplag ("finding" or "rediscovery") in 2011.
-This was done in acknowledgment of Christ's "lordship over seafarers, mariners and the marine ecology."
-The image was taken aboard the naval ship BRP General Emilio Aguinaldo (PG-140) for a fluvial parade, marking the first time its own naval ensign bearing its coat-of-arms was flown by a Philippine naval vessel.
-The honour was a joint effort of the Naval Forces Central, Philippine Coast Guard-Cebu District, Cebu Ports Authority, Philippine National Police Maritime Group, among others.
+Presently, the rank is called Celentísimo Capitán General de las Esfuerzas en Filipinas, with "Españolas" dropped, thusly translating to Most Esteemed Captain-General of the Forces in the Philippines.
+In 2011, the image was later honoured by the Philippine Navy with the title “Lord Admiral of the Sea” (Spanish: Señor Almirante de la Mar) during the 446th anniversary of the image's Kaplag ("finding” or “rediscovery”).

+This was done in acknowledgment of Christ's “lordship over seafarers, mariners and the marine ecology.”
+The image was brought aboard the naval ship BRP General Emilio Aguinaldo (PG-140) for a fluvial parade, marking the first time its own naval ensign bearing its coat-of-arms was flown by a Philippine naval vessel.
+The honour was a joint effort of the Naval Forces Central, Philippine Coast Guard-Cebu District, Cebu Ports Authority, and the Philippine National Police Maritime Group, among others.